tail-reversion/soranus/README.md

 # The Soranus Class

-This is an experimental class that is _somewhat_ functional but _not_ production-ready.
-It is intended for general use, _i.e._ technical reports, journal articles, books of all kinds, _&c._ My hope is that even document authors and designers outside of mathematics and the natural sciences and will find this class both valuable and pleasant to use.
+This is an experimental class that is _somewhat_ functional but _not_ useful.
+It is (eventually) intended for general use, _i.e._ technical reports, journal articles, books of all kinds, _&c._ My hope is that even document authors and designers outside of mathematics and the natural sciences and will find this class both valuable and pleasant to use.

 Named after [the Roman](https://en.wikipedia.org/wiki/Quintus_Valerius_Soranus "Quintus Valerius Soranus") who is credited with inventing the table of contents.